Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Evaluation

-In practice, using the two attacks is more expensive than other attack techniques.
-In our computer, generating an ImageNet adversarial example with \textit{L}$_2$ and \textit{L}$_\infty$ take about 30 minutes and 4.5 hours respectively.
-For this reason, we only picked the first 1,000 images in MNIST and 30 random images for each of the four ImageNet classes (listed in Table 3) as experiment dataset.
-Eventually, \textit{L}$_2$ attack successfully generated 991 effectual adversarial examples and 110 from the 120 ImageNet images; and \textit{L}$_\infty$ attack output 991 and 67 effectual examples from the two groups of images respectively.
-The generated examples and the corresponding original images make up our detection test set.
+In the experiments, we employ CW \textit{L$_2$} and \textit{L$_\infty$} attack to generate well-disguised adversarial examples to evaluate our method.
+However, CW attack is much more expensive than other attack techniques.
+Generating an ImageNet adversarial example with \textit{L}$_2$ and \textit{L}$_\infty$ can take about 5 and 40 minutes respectively.
+For this reason, we only picked the last 1,000 MNIST digits and 100 randomly selected ImageNet images from the test set as experiment dataset.

-As listed in Table 5, the proposed method achieves very high recall and precision rates.
-For MNIST samples, there are only 10 false positives and 13 false negatives in 3,964 MNIST samples, and 9 and 0 in 354 ImageNet samples.
-By the way, detecting a sample with the proposed method only takes about 8 seconds.
-The introduced overhead is negligible compared with the time consumption of generating an adversarial example.
+CW \textit{L$_2$} attack can generate adversarial examples under various confidences.
+To comprehensively evaluate our method, when generating \textit{L$_2$} examples, we use different $\kappa$ values \cite{carlini2016towards} to control the confidence of generated examples.
+When $\kappa$ = 0.0, the adversarial examples will be with low-confidence.
+As $\kappa$ increases, the confidence will increase accordingly.
+In the experiments, we set $\kappa$ to 0.0, 0.5, 1.0, 2.0 and 4.0, and generate \textit{L$_2$} examples with confidence from about 50\% to over 90\%.
+As listed in Table \ref{testResults} (rows 9$\sim$20), our method illustrates excellent detection performance.
+It can achieve an average F1 score of 98.80\%.
+In addition, the classifications of 93.94\% CW examples can be recovered successfully.
+By the way, detecting a sample with the proposed method only takes less than one second.
+The introduced overhead is totally negligible compared with the time consumption of generating a CW example.